Hjxin02AIsharing-Wust/VGG-demo/README.md

 ```shell
 python test.py
 ```
-You can use our provided model weights [`AlexNet.pth`](https://drive.google.com/drive/folders/1uGx3-N93r2uie8_elHj_TqGk5muBhpkx) and test image `roseflower.png`, of course, you can also use your own.
+You can use our provided model weights [`VGG16.pth`](https://drive.google.com/drive/folders/1XOtcJu1q0rMejKc20wuYNi22-V7opl9c) and test image `roseflower.png`, of course, you can also use your own.
-This is our test result.